-Why should I buy kitchens or cabinetry from specialty kitchen dealers like Open Door Building Solutions and not big box stores?
+Why should I buy kitchens or cabinetry from specialty kitchen dealers like Open Door Cabinetry and not big box stores?

 The short answer is: we don’t sell to big box stores.
 To elaborate a little more, big box stores do a wonderful job of selling many small home improvement pieces because they are open wonderful hours, have a huge supply of products on hand, and generally meet the needs of most homeowners for DIY home improvement projects.
 However, they are not well-equipped to do large special order projects, like kitchens.
 Their designers receive minimal training (and a good design is invaluable for your kitchen) and they are typically understaffed in specialty areas. (“Someone from kitchen and bath please pick up line three!”)

 The most common complaint in dealing with big box stores on projects is that you are often left feeling like you are on your own.
 That’s OK if you need a gallon of paint or a new fan, but not when you are trying to decide on a painted or a cherry stained kitchen, a granite or soapstone countertop, and would like to find a good-looking stainless steel undermount sink to tie it all together.

 We deal with kitchen and bath professionals.
 You will usually be talking to the same person from start to finish on your project.
 You will get to know them and they will get to know you.